 See also: Liquefying Cleansing Creams

 One unusual aspect of the Pomeroy skin regime was that it was partly based on a woman’s colouring.
 For example, it was suggested that a woman with naturally black hair should use Pomeroy Cleansing Cream as a night cream, presumably because her skin was oily, whereas a woman with white hair, which suggests she was older, was recommended to use Pomeroy Skin Food.
-The Day Cream, which only came in two colours, was selected primarily by skin colour, with Pink for dark skins and White for skins that were fair.
+The Day Cream, which only came in two colours, was also selected by skin colour, with Pink for dark skins and White for skins that were fair.

-Also see the booklet: Pomeroy Beauty for All (c.1936)
+Also see: Pomeroy Beauty for All (c.1936)

 Massage was still considered an essential part of any Pomeroy beauty treatment and, like many other companies, instructions were given on how to do this at home.
 After cleansing the face with either Beauty Milk or Cleansing Cream, facial massage movements were conducted using Pomeroy Skin Food or Pomeroy Dathos Cream, with Muscle Oil being applied in areas that were particularly wrinkled, a common treatment for the time.